 We all know the importance of exercising regularly.
-Studies have shown that staying active can improve heart health, ease anxiety and even help you get a better night's rest.
-But as you get older, the practice becomes even more vital.
+Studies have shown that staying active can improve heart health, ease anxiety and even help you get a better night's sleep.
+But as you get older, focusing on your fitness becomes even more vital.

 Resistance bands are another great tool to incorporate into your routine.
-Any kind with handles should work, Mansour said, but if you're looking for just one band (instead of multiple that will take up space in your drawers), she recommends starting off with this light band, which she said can be used to work your arms and back.
+Any kind with handles should work, Mansour says, but if you're looking for just one band (instead of multiple that will take up space in your drawers), she recommends starting off with this light band, which she says can be used to work your arms and back.

-Like the Pilates ring, Mansour said that shorter resistance bands can help you improve balance and stability, which are important as you get older.
-We like this set, which has more than 9,700 five-star ratings and comes in five resistance levels, so you can rotate through them to adjust the intensity of your workouts.
+Like the Pilates ring, Mansour says that shorter resistance bands can help you improve balance and stability, which are important as you get older.
+We like this set, which has nearly 13,000 five-star ratings on Amazon and comes in five resistance levels, so you can rotate through them to adjust the intensity of your workouts.